mkg20001/gitlab-artifacts-server/README.md

 A simple server that serves artifacts for a specific branch of a project

+## Installation

+Install it with `npm i -g gitlab-artifacts-server` or as a snap with `snap install gitlab-artifacts-server`

+No db required!
+Batteries included!
+Just launch and forget!

 ## Usage

 Example: `$ gitlab-ci-server --token YOURTOKENHERE --project 13083 --branch master --job compile-assets`